 When I woke up, I polished off a bottle of water and order another meal.
 This time I wanted the chicken and rice in a lotus leaf.
 I hit the flight attendant call button and before I could even ask myself “Wait…did that work?” the flight attendant who had been taking care of me all night was by my side.
 I ordered the chicken, some water and a glass of champagne, which is when I found out they were out of champagne.

 After my midnight snack, I decided to watch Arrival, which was on my list since it came out in the theater, but I kept dozing off.
 The seat was quite comfortable for napping, I’ll give them that.
-After a few attempts, I finally made it through Arrival, then I decided to watch A Street Cat Named Bob, which was surprisingly good – if you haven’t seen it, put it in your queue.
+After a few attempts, I finally made it through Arrival.
+Afterwards I decided to watch A Street Cat Named Bob, which was surprisingly good – if you haven’t seen it, put it in your queue.

 Breakfast was finished about 45 minutes before landing and I decided to order a Bloody Mary, which was on their cocktail listing.
 It was a little watery and not all that flavorful – I’d skip it if I were you.